jeffpar/pcjs/tools/dx/README.md

 In 2018 and 2019, I digitized lots of CD-ROMs, including hundreds of Microsoft TechNet CD-ROMs, with the intention of eventually uploading them to the Internet Archive.
 However, I was unfamiliar with the process *and* I wanted to avoid uploading images that already existed in the archive, so it wasn't until 2025, with the help of this utility, that I finally began looking for gaps that I could help fill in the Internet Archive's collection.

 I started by using this utility's `--csv` option to produce a spreadsheet of all my own TechNet CDs, then with the help of the Internet Archive's [Python Package](https://archive.org/developers/quick-start-pip.html) and a [search.py](search.py) script, I produced a list of TechNet CDs already in the Archive.
-I fed that list into `DZ` using the `--batch` option and appended the results to the same spreadsheet using `--csv` again.
+I fed that list into `DX` using the `--batch` option and appended the results to the same spreadsheet using `--csv` again.

 Then I sorted my spreadsheet by volume name, number of entries on the volume, etc, and flagged all the duplicates.
-Then I fed the filtered CSV list back into `DZ` with the `--batch` option again, and generated an upload script with the `--upload` option.
+Then I fed the filtered CSV list back into `DX` with the `--batch` option again, and generated an upload script with the `--upload` option.

 Here's an example of what `--upload` produces:

     # uploading MSTN-CD177-ARMEFPP_EN.iso
     cp "/Software/Discs/Microsoft/TechNet/MSTN-CD177-ARMEFPP_EN.iso" ARMEFPP_EN.iso
     cp "/Software/Discs/Microsoft/TechNet/MSTN-CD177-ARMEFPP_EN.png" ARMEFPP_EN.png
-    node dz.js "ARMEFPP_EN.iso" --desc > desc.txt
+    node dx.js "ARMEFPP_EN.iso" --desc > desc.txt
     python upload.py ms-technet-armefpp_en "Microsoft TechNet ARMEFPP_EN Disc (March 2005)" 2005-03-25 desc.txt ARMEFPP_EN.iso ARMEFPP_EN.png
     rm desc.txt ARMEFPP_EN.iso ARMEFPP_EN.png